Edythe Perlick

-Overview profile

 Perlick has been listed as one of the Top 20 AAGPBL Players of All Time, according to baseball researcher Sharon L. Roepke.
 A three-time All-Star, Perlick is often described as a multifaceted five-tool player.
 She was able to hit for average and power, was a smart and speedy baserunner, and combined fielding abilities with a strong and accurate throwing arm.

 Early life

 A native of Chicago, Illinois, Perlick grew up in a German family in northwestern Chicago.
 Her father worked as an accountant.
 She had one sister, Jean, and a brother, Allan.
 At age 12, Perlick played volleyball and fast-pitch softball in the Chicago city leagues.
 She later competed in softball tournaments after graduating from high school and attended teachers college for one year.

-Birth of the AAGPBL

-In February 1943, Philip K. Wrigley founded the All-American Girls League.
-Wrigley, a chewing gum manufacturer and owner of the Chicago Cubs Major League Baseball club, materialized his idea as a promotional sideline to maintain interest in baseball as the World War II military draft was depleting major-league rosters of first-line players.
-Ann Harnett became the first girl signed by the league for its inaugural season, being followed by Claire Schillace, Perlick and Shirley Jameson.